 - A. The Board may delegate duties to staff to facilitate prompt administration of the program. - B. The duties may regularly include but are not limited to: - (1) Review of applications to the program, recommendation regarding their qualifications for the program, and assignment of a Board Liaison; - (2) Approval of assistant tutors to teach specific courses; - (3) Approval of leaves of absence of less than 12 months; - (4) Approval of petitions by law clerks to take courses or electives out of order; - (5) Approval of the 4th year courses; and - (6) Notices of involuntary withdrawal.

 2-4 Filing, general.

-All applications, petitions or requests shall be in writing and shall be directed to the Board at the Bar Association office.
+All applications, petitions or requests shall be submitted in writing and shall be directed to the Board in a form and manner as directed by at-the Bar Association office.

 2-5 Review Procedure.